 The early years

 A few weeks before the International Criminal Court (ICC) came into force, in 2002, I founded TRIAL with a handful of victims, campaigners and lawyers.
-Our aim was twofold: to raise public awareness of international justice (this is the origin of Trial Watch database) and to put pressure on the authorities to arrest suspects present on Swiss soil.
+Our aim was twofold: to raise public awareness of international justice and to put pressure on the authorities to arrest suspects present on Swiss soil.

 From the moment TRIAL was created, I did not look back.
 We were witnessing a historic rise in international justice and I was convinced (I still am) of our added value in this fight.

 Our first complaints were fairly symbolic and did not result in the opening of proceedings.
 But there was an undeniable interest from the media and the public and we received very encouraging signs that prompted us to persevere.

 In the early years, there were several complaints against Algerian, Tunisian, Somali or Afghan suspects.
 The Swiss authorities, however, did not react much, so we turned to other countries.
 Bosnia and Herzegovina had been out of the conflict for over a decade, but legal procedures had been totally blocked: supranational avenues also existed, such as the European Court of Human Rights or the UN’s Human Rights Committee.
 Here again, we had the opportunity to open unexplored ways to give hope to the victims.
 That’s how the first TRIAL country program was created in 2007.

 At about the same time, the Sperisen affair opened in Switzerland: this meant things were finally moving!
 We opened the Nepal and Burundi programs in the process, and I became a full-time TRIAL employee, leaving my law firm for good.

 An NGO in the capital of human rights